Skip to main content

 This feature is in public preview and available only on Enterprise plans.

+Service accounts enable programmatic access to Pinecone’s Admin API, which can be used to create and manage projects and API keys.
 Use service accounts to automate infrastructure management and integrate Pinecone into your deployment workflows, rather than through manual actions in the Pinecone console.
 Service accounts use the organization roles and project role for permissioning, and provide a secure and auditable way to handle programmatic access.
+To use service accounts, add the account to your organization before connecting it to a project.

 Project IDs

+Each Pinecone project has a unique product ID.
 To find the ID of a project, go to the project list in the Pinecone console.

 See also